Because the killer app is us.

 Of course, you then lose the ability to make all those last-minute changes that were bringing down the servers.
 You cede a massive amount of power and control to an external vendor, who then forces you to accept control process that you would never have accepted from your internal technical staff.

-Lesson 2: If you want to beat out competitors, worry about these little technical details.
+Lesson 2: If you want to beat out competitors, worry about these little niggling details.

 This is how Wal-Mart and Dell became massive.
-You can include here people like the 1980s O’Connor & Associates (financial), Walgreen’s (drug store and pharmacies), and McDonald’s (restaraunts) — including purchases like Pret a Manger and Boston Market.
+You can include here people like the 1980s O’Connor & Associates (financial), Walgreen’s (drug store and pharmacies), and McDonald’s (restaraunts) — including their purchases like Pret a Manger (UK) and Boston Market (US).
 They obsessed over getting the details of their operations right.

-This is so hard to do well (it requires, as Julian Fairfield pointed out in his chapter in last summer’s book) because it requires both ego strength and raising the level of different parts of the organization.
+This is so hard to do well because it requires both ego strength and raising the level of different parts of the organization.
 The ego strength is required because the details are not the “cool” parts of the material.
 But they are the important parts.

 While trying to figure out a scientific computing system, a senior development contractor made the point that the academics who were creating the software “only developed for Happy Day scenarios”, the place where the system and users all do what you want them to.
 “That’s only 10% of development,” he went on.
 “The other 90% is figuring out how to fail gracefully.”
 In the end, their software and their jobs were superseded by an external vendor whose system worked more often.